MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

 ---
 title: Configure your app in Azure AD
-description: Describes configuring your bot or message extension app with Azure AD for enabling SSO ms.topic: how-to ms.localizationpriority: high
+description: Describes configuring your bot or message extension app with Azure AD for enabling SSO. ms.topic: how-to ms.localizationpriority: high
 ---